LennonCoelho/LennonCoelho/README.md

 ### Hey there!
 I am using GitHub 😎

-Hi, my name is Lennon Coelho, from Minas Gerais in Brazil (🇧🇷) and I've been working with Front-End since I was 15 years old, continually improving my knowledge.
+Hi, my name is Lennon Coelho, from Minas Gerais in Brazil and I have been working with Frontend since I was 15 years old, continually improving my knowledge.

 I like to build applications with clean code maintaining high performance and usability, always with best programming practices.

-I am a bicycle enthusiast, in my spare time I like to practice BMX (🚲), to watch series (📺), to listen to music (🎵) and like to enjoy the beautiful life things.
+- Expertise in analysis and development of web and mobile applications using modern technologies and compatibility with older browsers;
+- Performance analysis and optimization in the final build file.
+- Experience in component library development aimed at code reuse;
+- Building applications with test coverage;

 Would you like to find me?